Mashamba East

 Mashamba East is an open pit copper mine near to Kolwezi in Katanga Province, Democratic Republic of the Congo.
-As of 2014, the mine was not currently not being actively worked.
+As of 2014, the mine was not currently being actively worked.

 Location

 The mine covers an area of 11.04 km2.
 It is located within the Kolwezi Nappe, a northeast striking synclinal basin about 20 km long by 10 km wide.

 The mine is the easternmost of the Dima pit group, with Mashamba West and then Dikuluwe Open Pit to the west.

 Operations

 The mine operated from 1985-1988, during which period it produced 9.8 million tonnes of ore at an average grade of 4.96% copper and 0.35% cobalt.
 The pit was allowed to flood in 1998 for lack of funds.

 After acquiring the mine, Katanga Mining had plans to restart operations.

 As of 2009, total measured and indicated resources were 75 million tons at 1.80% copper and 0.38% cobalt.

 Plans for dewatering were deferred until 2016.